seamless-distribution-systems/stratus/README.md

 3: eth02: <BROADCAST,MULTICAST> mtu 1500 qdisc noop state DOWN qlen 1000
     link/ether 00:e0:4c:04:0f:0e brd ff:ff:ff:ff:ff:ff
 ```
+- Here you can see ( in the above excerpt), eth02 is kept unnumbered, i.e. no IP address for eth02.

 - If you do not have two different networks such as 10.0.0.0/24 and 203.0.113.0/24.
 You can split your existing network say w.x.y.z/24 and create a new net range with
   another router.